Welcome to joanmatsuitravelwriter.com

 You can read more about the festival by following these links.

-Throughout my journey, I’ve amassed a portfolio of more than 1,000 published feature stories that have run in a variety of publications, from The Abington Journal, The Times Leader, The Dallas Post and The Weekender to Happenings Magazine, Natural Awakenings, and Local Flair, regional lifestyle magazines in Northeastern Pennsylvania.
+I’ve amassed a portfolio of more than 1,000 published feature stories that have run in a variety of print publications, from The Abington Journal, The Times Leader, The Dallas Post, and The Weekender to Happenings Magazine, Natural Awakenings, and Local Flair, regional lifestyle magazines.

-The four Keystone Press Awards I earned during my eight years at The Abington Journal were the icing on the cake.
+The four Keystone Press Awards I earned as a freelance journalist are the icing on the cake.